 Why is it that Graco sells less?
 I tend to believe that parents do compromise when it comes to price, which is a shame really.
 And second, Graco isn’t the most space-friendly highchair out there when opened.
 But since this review is written by someone who lives in a 16 square meters room most of the time, I’d say that argument doesn’t always stand.

-So what should you look for in a highchair?
-What should you pay attention to before you buy?
+So what should you look for?
+What should you pay attention to before you buy a highchair for baby?

 Would you rather have a bulky highchair that you constantly bump into at meal times or a slim one which you barely notice is there anymore?